Category Archives: Knowledge

 We currently do not have an Albuquerque sod sales lot.
 SOD orders are for delivery or farm pick up only.
 Call 505-832-4247 (mornings only) to get information (Sod is available to purchase at the farm M-F 8AM to 4 PM and closed for lunch 12 PM – 1 PM).

-If you need to purchase our awesome fertilizer, seed, or Stockosorb, call 505-832-4247 (M-F, 8a-11a) to place an order.
-We have an non-retail, administrative office in Albuquerque for pre-paid pick-up orders of these 3 products only.
+If you need to purchase our awesome fertilizer, seed, or Stockosorb®, call 505-832-4247 (M-F, 8a-11a) to place an order.
+We have an non-retail, administrative office in Albuquerque where you can pick up pre-paid orders of these 3 products only.
 No sod may be picked up from this location.

 CALL US @ 505-832-4247